palloncino/palloncino/README.md

 ### **🤷🏻‍♂️ Short intro**

-I grow up in Italy and I currently live here, you can get in touch by sending an email to antonio.guiotto.dev@gmail.com
+I grew up in Italy and I currently live here, you can get in touch by sending an email to antonio.guiotto.dev@gmail.com

 ### **ℹ️ About**